thtran97/Knowledge-Compilers/README.md

 ### Analysis

 In terms of dtree compiler, I just made a very simple strategy as described in [2] without concerning about its treewidth.
-In order to minimize the treewidth (thus improve the performance of d-DNNF compiler), we should implement other involved version of dtree gerenation.
+In order to minimize the treewidth (thus improve the performance of d-DNNF compiler), we should implement other involved versions of dtree gerenation.
 An interesting program for this procedure : [hmetis](http://www-users.cs.umn.edu/∼karypis/metis/hmetis/), which uses randomizes.
 More details on [6].

-In terms of d-DNNF compiler, I constrained childrens of OR-node and AND-node to 2 children.
+In terms of d-DNNF compiler, I constrained OR-node and AND-node only with 2 children.
 We still can extend AND-node to more than 2 children.
 But with OR-node, 2 children should be better because we can define the conflict-literal on this OR-node => derterministic!

 Certainly, my implementation is still quite complex and dumb :) Some todo works are:

 - [ ] Reorganize main classes: dtree, dnnf, compiler, queries, transformations, etc.
-- [ ] Certainly, simplify code as possible :)
+- [ ] Simplify code as possible :)

 ---